MilaTost/ExpEvo_with_replicated_selection/README.md

 The **replicated selection** is used to calculate a *FDR for selection*.
 [Turner and Miller (2012)](http://www.genetics.org/content/suppl/2012/03/30/genetics.112.139337.DC1) applied this significance threshold only on the statistic based on the allele frequency differences.
-Whereas we applied the this new significance threshold to the commonly used
+Whereas we applied this new significance threshold to the commonly used
           <img src="https://render.githubusercontent.com/render/math?math=F_{ST}">
 statistic. <br /> <br />
-**Experimental design** <br />
+**Experimental design of an experimental evolution study with replicated selection** <br />
 <img src="https://user-images.githubusercontent.com/63467079/150107509-3f984ca3-3a61-4338-87d5-d920a5673727.png" width="500" height="555.7324841">

 ## 1 Phenotypic data analysis